can1357/NoVmp/README.md

 </p>

 ### VMProtect?
 Nope.
 NoVmp is a project devirtualizing VMProtect x64 3.0 - 3.6 (latest) into optimized VTIL and optionally recompiling back to x64 using the [Virtual-machine Translation Intermediate Language](https://github.com/vtil-project/VTIL-Core) library.
+It is rather experimental and is mostly a PoC I wanted to release.
+Most things can be improved especially with the new NativeLifters repo, but it did not exist back in the time this was written.

 # Usage
 NoVmp  accepts **unpacked binaries**, so if your binary is packed you'll have to dump it first, additionally if you did dump it using a tool like Scylla, you'll have to provide the original image base using the `-base` parameter like so: